tardate/LittleCodingKata/perl/max-solitaire-moves/README.md

 ### Module installation

 I'm using Perl for this, and will be loading the card decks from JSON file, so first I'll install the [JSON](https://metacpan.org/pod/JSON) module.
-[Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) is not really necessary, but is recommended to improve logging for JSON
+[Log::Log4perl](https://metacpan.org/pod/Log::Log4perl) is not really necessary, but is recommended to improve logging for JSON.
-.going to

 ```sh
 $ cpan Log::Log4perl JSON